4bdelhay/TryHackMe---Phishing-Analysis-Fundamentals/README.md

 # WriteUp TryHackMe - Phishing-Analysis-Fundamentals
-the link of the room : [Link text](https://tryhackme.com/r/room/phishingemails1tryoe) 27/04/2024
+27/04/2024
 this writeup has been made by Abdelhay. it contains all the components that make up an email. happy reading!